simOne3107/R4CogPsy/README.md

 Note that if a given regression model satisfies the normality assumption, then its **residuals** will be normally distributed.
 It is possible for skewed distributions to have normally distributed residuals.

 In regression analysis, each line has a **slope**, which can be positive or negative, and an **intercept**, which is the point at which the line crosses the y axis of the graph (or the point where the line starts on the y axis).
 The intercept and the slope are **coefficients** of the regression model.
+The **intercept** is the predicted value when the outcome variable = 0.

 Regression lines could be represented by the following equation: